klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.accounts.md

     ],
 }

 // encrypt to keystore v3 JSON.
-(If you want to encrypt with keystore v3, use a version earlier than caver-js v1.2.0.)
+(If you want to encrypt to keystore v3, use a version earlier than caver-js v1.2.0.)
 // Encrypt with a private key string
 > caver.klay.accounts.encrypt('0x{private key}', 'test!')
 {